prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 Vercel Functions are entirely focused on improving the development, deployment, and delivery experience for modern web applications.
 Its offering is tightly integrated with the rest of Vercel's features to create a good experience for these workflows.

-This narrow focus means that Vercel Functions are not appropriate for general use cases, but are extremely useful if your project matches Vercel's domain.
+This narrow focus means that Vercel Functions are not designed for general use cases, but are extremely useful if your project matches Vercel's domain.
 The platform helps you use serverless functions to improve your web application's functionality and performance.

 ### Features